Show All

 "Previously Developed Land" is the planning jargon for what most of us refer to as brownfield land.

-In planning terms, however, not every site with buildings on it counts as brownfield – many uses are excluded.
+In planning terms not every site with buildings on it counts as brownfield – many uses are excluded.
 For example, agricultural buildings like barns and chicken sheds aren't brownfield.
 While a garden centre is considered to be brownfield, a plant nursery isn't.
-Including uses like these in the definition of grey belt would allow development on a greater number of sites, while meeting Labour’s objective of protecting the most attractive, highest quality parts of the green belt - but that isn't part of the proposals so far.
+Including uses like these in the definition of grey belt would allow development on a greater number of sites, while meeting Labour’s objective of protecting the most attractive, highest quality parts of the green belt - but that isn't part of the proposals.

 National planning policy sets out five purposes that the green belt is supposed to achieve.
 They are: